umeshbalegar/countrydemo/README.md

 Then it redirects the request to one of the 3 instances of Nodejs app containers, which will respond to the request.

 - NodeJS Application Layer
-There instances of the application will be started when you do docker-compose up.
+There instances of the application will be started when you do `docker-compose up`.

 - Cache Layer
 Assumptions :